willissa2121/library_checkout_proj_3/project-ui/src/app/checkout/README.md

 # Checkout Component
-Component that will be used to checkout a book from the database and update its status
+Component that will be used to checkout a book from the database and update its status to show that it is no longer available.
+It should also be noted that the user must be signed in for this to work.

 ### Current Status
--UI is currently built, but the back end is not integrated yet -Will neeed to remove red warning paragraph text before final sumbission
+-UI is updated to after the intergration of the backend

-Current Image of looks will be added to its own folder shortly
+Current Appearance of this component can be found within the UI Images folder under post backend integration.